BesLogic/Beslogic-Ruff-Config/README.md

 Below you should replace `<rev>` with the latest revision/commit to pin the configuration version.

+If you want to rely on the uv lockfile instead of using an explicit revision, you can run `uv lock --upgrade-package Beslogic-Ruff-Config` to update.

 ### For a uv-based project

 `uv add git+https://github.com/Beslogic/Beslogic-Ruff-Config --dev --rev <rev>`